Theory Research

-Foundations of ML, GNN theory, generative modeling theory, and complexity under dependence
+Foundations of graph learning, GNN theory, minimax complexity, and learning under dependence

 My theory-focused work studies the foundations of machine learning under dependence, with emphasis on statistical complexity, minimax analysis, lower bounds, and structure-aware learning theory.
 A recurring goal is to identify regimes where classical i.i.d.-based intuition breaks down, characterize the resulting statistical limits, and derive consequences for learning, inference, and sampling.